TysonStanley/dissertateUSU/README.md

 functionality for `dissertateUSU`.
 Many of the functions herein were derived directly from `rticles`, just with a custom template and LaTeX style.

+A special thanks to David Jenks for his help finding LaTeX bugs from older LaTeX releases.